tiagordc/bing-image-scrapper/README.md

 # bing-image-scrapper

-Command line utility to scrap images using Bing API.
+Command line utility to scrap images from the web using Bing API.

-Includes other utilities to automate dataset creation:
+Also some other tools to process images:

+ * CROP: given a folder of YOLO labeled images and a class name, crop all regions of that class to a separate folder.
+Useful to validade labels
+ * DUPLICATES: given a folder of images and a threshold move similar images to a separate folder.
+ * FILTER: move images to folder A or B by comparing it to a given classification or detection model
+ * FIX: convert all images to jpeg and try to fix errors with bad Huffman code
+ * OCR: given a folder of images perform OCR and print the result
+ * PREDICTION: list all predictions for images on a folder ranked by the most common
- * Randomize images to create train and test folder
+ * RANDMIZE: rename all images in a folder with a random name.
+Useful to separate train and test folders
- * Split images by prediction and detection classes
+ * SCRAPPER: scrap the web

 ### Run